CRAKZOR/linkedin-post-automator/README.md

 # 🤖 LinkedIn Post Automator

-**LinkedIn Post Automator** is a powerful tool that scrapes the latest news from designated websites and utilizes the capabilities of the OpenAI GPT model to craft compelling LinkedIn post content.
-Designed with automation at its core, this tool ensures that fresh and engaging content is produced daily without the need for manual intervention.
+**LinkedIn Post Automator** is a versatile tool designed to either scrape the latest news from designated websites or generate content directly through OpenAI's GPT, crafting compelling LinkedIn post content.
+This tool ensures fresh and captivating content is produced at regular intervals without the need for manual intervention.

 ## 📁 Project Structure

 ### 🚀 Main Component:
-- **main.py**: This is the engine room of the project.
-It seamlessly integrates web scraping, ChatGPT processing, and content crafting for LinkedIn.
-Once initiated, it operates in a continuous loop, employing an internal mechanism to roll out content daily during a randomly chosen slot between 11am-3pm.
+- **main.py**: This file serves as the crux of the project.
+It provides a seamless integration between web scraping, ChatGPT processing, and LinkedIn content generation.
+Once initiated, it operates in a perpetual loop, relying on an internal scheduler to roll out content based on the user-defined interval.

 ### 🛠 Configuration:
-All settings and user-specific information are now housed in `config.json`.
-This file captures:
+User-specific settings are housed in the `config.json` file:

 - **bio**: Your professional biography.
-- **gpt_preamble**: Initial guidance for the ChatGPT model.
+- **gpt_preamble**: Initial instructions for the ChatGPT model.
-- **gpt_token_limit**: The token limit for the GPT response.
+- **gpt_token_limit**: The response token limit for GPT.
-- **scrape_char_limit**: Character limit for web scraping.
 - **open_ai_api_key**: Your OpenAI API key.
-- **cookies**: Your LinkedIn cookies for authentication.
+- **cookies**: LinkedIn cookies for authentication.
+- **hour_interval**: Interval (in hours) between each post.
+- **random_hour_offset**: Max random hour offset added to the interval.
+- **random_min_offset**: Max random minute offset added to the interval.
+- **scrape_char_limit**: Maximum character limit for web scraping (relevant if "websites" are provided).
-- **websites**: An array of URLs you want to target for scraping news.
+- **websites**: An optional array of URLs for news scraping.
+If not provided, the tool will lean on ChatGPT, for example, to generate daily jokes or insights based on the preamble.

 ## 🚀 How to Run

-1. Install the necessary Python packages:
+1. Install the required Python packages:
     ```bash
     pip install -r requirements.txt
     ```
-2. Rename `example_config.json` to `config.json`
+2. Rename `example_config.json` to `config.json`.
-3. Update the `config.json` file with your details and desired settings.
+3. Populate the `config.json` file with your details and preferences.

-4. Kick off the automation with:
+4. Start the automation with:
     ```bash
     python main.py
     ```
-   Once launched, the script will independently handle the daily content generation task.

 ## ⏰ Internal Scheduling
-The tool comes with an embedded Python cron utility, ensuring a self-regulated scheduling mechanism.
-Once set in motion, it's committed to churning out content every other day, selecting a random window between 11am-4pm.
-External cron configurations are unnecessary.
+Equipped with an internal Python scheduler, the tool ensures automated content generation at user-defined intervals, enhanced by random offsets for variability.
+No external cron configurations are required.

 ## 🤝 Contributing

-We welcome and appreciate contributions!
-If you identify potential improvements or wish to introduce new functionalities, kindly fork the repository and submit your pull requests.
-Ensure your documentation remains clear and concise for any changes you suggest.
+Contributions are highly appreciated!
+If you see potential improvements or wish to introduce new functionalities, please fork the repository and submit your pull requests.
+Keep your documentation clear and concise.

 ## 📜 License

-This project falls under the [MIT License](LICENSE.md).
+This project is under the [MIT License](LICENSE.md).